The Ultimate Dogfooding Story

 The primary machine tool in any well-equipped woodshop is a table saw.
 Basically, it's a polished cast iron table with a slot through which protrudes a circular saw blade, ten inches in diameter.
 Wood is cut by sliding it across the table into the spinning blade.

 A table saw is an extremely dangerous tool.
 My saw can cut a 2-inch thick piece of hard maple with no effort at all.
 Frankly, it's a tool which should only be used by someone who is a little bit afraid of it.
 It should be obvious what would happen if a finger ever came in contact with the spinning blade.
-Over 3,000 people each year lose a finger in an accident with a table saw.
+Over 3,000 people each year lose a finger in an accident with

 A guy named Stephen Gass has come up with an amazing solution to this problem.
 He is a woodworker, but he also has a PhD in physics.
 His technology is called Sawstop.
 It consists of two basic inventions: